 sysinstall when it finishes the installation.

 The FreeBSD operating system should be installed now; however, the process is not finished yet.
-It is necessary to perform some post installation steps in order to allow FreeBSD to boot in the future and to be able to log in to the system.
+It is necessary to perform some post installation steps to allow FreeBSD to boot in the future and to be able to log in to the system.

 # chroot /mnt